 Don’t try to make them look like a designer arranged them.
 Undone is the key here, for an effortless, organic feel.

-N.B.: To grow your own, see our guide to Ornamental Grasses 101.
-And for more ideas for effortless, minimalist floral arrangements, don’t miss our recent posts:
+To grow your own, see our guide to Ornamental Grasses 101.
+And for more ideas for effortless, minimalist floral arrangements, don’t miss these posts:

 - 10 Ways to Bring Nature Home with Sophia Moreno-Bunge.